eigenteam/eigen-git-mirror/unsupported/Eigen/CXX11/src/Tensor/README.md

 ## Limitations

 *   The number of tensor dimensions is currently limited to 250 when using a compiler that supports cxx11.
 It is limited to only 5 for older compilers.
 *   The IndexList class requires a cxx11 compliant compiler.
 You can use an array of indices instead if you don't have access to a modern compiler.
-* TensorVarDims are only partially supported
 *   On GPUs only floating point values are properly tested and optimized for.
 *   Complex and integer values are known to be broken on GPUs.
 If you try to use them you'll most likely end up triggering a static assertion failure such as EIGEN_STATIC_ASSERT(packetSize > 1, YOU_MADE_A_PROGRAMMING_MISTAKE)